Cacsjep/goxis/Readme.md

 Examples are really close to existing C examples of the [AXIS Native SDK repo](https://github.com/AxisCommunications/acap-native-sdk-examples).

-> [!NOTE]
+> [!IMPORTANT]
-> To successfully build a example you have to first init a go project with `go mod init yourproject`
+> To successfully build a example you have to first init a go project with `go mod init yourproject`.

 > [!NOTE]
 > The examples use mainly acapapp package, all examples could also just written using the diffrent